tytydraco/yessleep/out/Ever_since_my_priest_broke_the_fifth_commandment_my_church_has_been_cursed.md

 His face was thick with sweat, his eyes blazing with fury – and there was a lit cigarette hanging out of his mouth.
 In the doorway, I saw a black goat, almost as large as a man, with chains wrapped around its horns.

-And in Zack’s right hand, I saw that he gripped a knife – held out towards me. *I don’t want it,* I thought – and he smiled in response.
+In Zack’s right hand, I saw that he gripped a knife – held out towards me. *I don’t want it,* I thought – and he smiled in response.

-I woke up to find that my room was empty, and that Ruth was fast asleep.
+And then he was gone, as if he’d never been there.
+My room was empty, and Ruth was still fast asleep.

 But I’ve written this story down because I want someone to know that if I ever break the fifth commandment, it won’t be out of choice.

 I’ve also written this down because I want someone to pray for me.
 The whole world seems dark, and I need prayer.
 It didn’t work for Zack, but maybe it will work for me.